isledecomp/reccmp/webui/README.md

 The tools in this directory require [node.js](https://nodejs.org/).
 The `package.json` file lists the dependencies and you can use your package manager of choice to install them.
 For example: `npm install`.

 ## Formatting and linting
 [Biome](https://biomejs.dev/) validates the test files and javascript source.
-You can run it yourself with the command: `npx @biomejs/biome ci <list-of-paths>`.
+You can run it yourself with the command: `npm run lint`.

-The CI scripts run from the `webui` directory and check these paths: `npx @biomejs/biome ci e2e ./testdata.json`.

 Biome has additional command line options that will auto-correct some syntax issues.